roban/machine-epistemology/_posts/2017-09-30-how-bias-enters-a-model.md

-Members of the $A=b$ group are 28% more likely to have the positive label than $b$ group.
+Members of the $A=b$ group are 28% more likely to have the positive label than $a$ group.

 ## Fit a Model